Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

     - Description in this file you will find one of the most complete ways to know how to read the clock in Breton.
     - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/C'h.-05.-How-to-read-the-clock-in-Breton

 ### Ch.
-Neologism forms
+Neologisms forms

 - Ch.
 01. New way to count in letters:
     - Description: you will find a database from "0" to "2000000000" to count in breton in the new way thougt to be more easy to learn in schools for francophone people but they are difficult to understood by britophone native speakers.
-    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/Ch.%2001.%20New-way-to-count-in-letters-correct
+    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/Ch.-01.-New-Breton-to-count-in-letters

-## V. Coming soon
+## V. Still working on and Coming soon

+### D. Dialectals forms (Coming soon)

 - D. 01.
 GO
     - Description: Counting in Goelo's dialectal country.